A surrogate model for studying random field energy release rates in 2D brittle fractures: Introduction

-In the last decade, many phase-field brittle fracture models have been introduced, yielding remarkably accurate predictions to simulate brittle fractures for various material classes and loading scenarios~\cite{MIEHE_2010,BORDEN_2012, HESCH_2014, WEINBERG_2017}, these models are derivated on the variational formulation~\cite{MIEHE_2010}.
-The popularity of the phase-field method stems from the fact that conventional numerical methods, such as finite elements, can be easily employed to seek solutions of phase-field equations, due that the cracks are represented only by a continuous field as is elucidated in~\cite{HIRSHIKESH_2019}.

 Models of brittle fracture often assume spatial homogeneity of the underlying material properties.
-This assumption is, however, seldom valid as the microstructure underlying material behavior tends to be endowed with randomness due to the presence of defects, such as grains, inclusions, voids, etc., hence, for modeling brittle fractures, non-homogeneous properties must be included.
-A few brittle fracture models directly incorporating randomness have been proposed, for instance, a heterogeneous cohesive (HC) crack model is developed to predict macroscopic strength of materials based on meso-scale random fields of fracture properties in \cite{YANG_2008}.
-Moreover, a study of potential cracks represented by pre-inserted cohesive elements with tension and shear softening constitutive laws are modeled by spatially-varying Weibull random fields in \cite{YANG_2009, SU_2010}.
+This assumption is, however, seldom valid as the microstructure underlying material behavior tends to be endowed with randomness due to the presence of defects, such as grains, inclusions, voids, etc. Hence, for modeling brittle fractures, non-homogeneous random properties must be included.
+A few brittle fracture models directly incorporating randomness have been proposed.
+For instance in \cite{YANG_2008}, a heterogeneous cohesive (HC) crack model is developed to predict macroscopic strength of materials based on meso-scale random fields of fracture properties.
+Moreover, a study of potential cracks represented by pre-inserted cohesive elements with tension and shear, softening constitutive laws, are modeled by spatially-varying Weibull random fields in \cite{YANG_2009,SU_2010}.
+A statistical analysis of graded materials was performed in a recent study by \cite{Dsouza_2021}, using a non-intrusive polynomial chaos expansion to investigate the randomness of Young's modulus, fracture toughness, and gradient index.

+In most mechanical systems, specifically brittle fracture models, there exists a direct correlation between model accuracy and computational expense.
+Frequently, it is only computationally feasible to perform a small number of simulations with high precision.
+As a result, numerous research endeavors are focused on creating Fidelity-Reduced Order surrogate Models (ROMs)~\cite{CAI_2021,Lan_2020,Chris_2019,Asher_2015,Tirnovan_2008} or multiple-fidelity models~\cite{fernandez2023review,peherstorfer2018survey,ALLAIRE_2014}, or approaches using Neural Networks \cite{GOSWAMI_2020,Aydin_2019}.
+Although these approaches have been successful, issues regarding the development and usage of both multi-fidelity and surrogate models remain unsolved~\cite{giselle2019issues}.

+To accurately reproduce a solution to a real-world problem, a mathematical model involves a complex formulation to maintain a high fidelity to the properties of reality and requires multiple formulas or long runtimes for simulations.
+Multifidelity models combine multiple fidelities in a single model to achieve the desired level of accuracy at a lower cost \cite{fernandez2023review}, these models require the construction of surrogate models to reduce the computational complexity associated with a large number of expensive simulations.
+This is particularly useful for tasks such as optimization and uncertainty quantification.